 I feel I ought to be ending on a Britney lyric quote or pun, but sadly nothing suggests itself.
 Maybe I’m not enough of a fan to have really clicked with the show, but I’m glad of the excuse to have returned to this peach of a venue.

 Produced by: Fake Escape

-Saving Britney is playing until 5 June.
+(Updated November 2021) Saving Britney will now head out on a 12 date national tour in 2022.
 Further details and booking information via the below link.